SonniesEdge/grunt-inlinestyles/README.md

 Type: `String`
 Default value: `'process.cwd()'`

-A string value that is used to do something with whatever.
+A string value that is used to indicate the root of your website.
+'Absolute' CSS links are relative to this value.

 #### options.minify
 Type: `boolean`
 Default value: `true`

-A string value that is used to do something else with whatever else.
+A boolean that is used to turn minification of the inlined CSS on or off.

 #### options.tag
 Type: `String`
 Default value: `'[data-inline="true"]'`

-A string value that is used to do something else with whatever else.
+A string value that is used to designate a CSS link that is to be inlined.

 ### Usage Examples